oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

       git checkout -b your-branch-name
     ```

 3. **Make commit(s) to your feature branch.** Each commit should be self-contained and have a descriptive commit message that helps other developers understand why the changes were made.
+However, **do not write "Fix #ISSUE_NUMBER"** (e.g. Fix #99999) in your commit messages, as this will cause Github to close the original issue automatically.
+You can rename your commit messages using `git commit --amend`.

-    * You can refer to relevant issues in the commit message by writing, e.g., "Fix issue #105".
+    * Before making the commit, do some sanity-checks:
-    * Please read [these style rules](https://github.com/oppia/oppia/wiki/Coding-style-guide) and ensure that your code follows them.
-If you use [Sublime Text](http://www.sublimetext.com/), consider installing the SublimeLinter, [SublimeLinter-jscs](https://github.com/SublimeLinter/SublimeLinter-jscs) and [SublimeLinter-pylint](https://github.com/SublimeLinter/SublimeLinter-pylint) plugins, following the instructions on their respective pages.
+       * Start up a local instance of Oppia and do some manual testing in order to check that you haven't broken anything!
-    * Please ensure that the code you write is well-tested.
+       * Ensure that your code follows [the style rules](https://github.com/oppia/oppia/wiki/Coding-style-guide) and that it is well-tested.
-    * Before making the commit, start up a local instance of Oppia and do some manual testing in order to check that you haven't broken anything!
-After that, ensure that the added code has no lint errors and passes all automated tests by running the presubmit script:
+       * Ensure that the code has no lint errors and passes all automated tests by running the presubmit script:

             ```
               bash scripts/run_presubmit_checks.sh
             ```

-    * Check that the changes you've made are exactly what you want them to be, and that you haven't left in anything spurious.
-You can do this by using a tool like `git diff` or `meld`.
+      * Use a tool like `git diff` or `meld` to check that the changes you've made are exactly what you want them to be, and that you haven't left in anything spurious.
 Make sure to do this _before_ you push.

     * To actually make the commit and push it to your GitHub fork, run: